Beograd (band): Success and breakup (1982–1983)

-Post-breakup (1983-2011)
+Post-breakup (1983–2011)

 After the Beograd disbandment, the members continued working in similar musical directions with other bands.
 Slobodan Stanić, with the members of new wave bands Defektno Efektni and Urbana Gerila, formed the band Berlinen Strasse (German for Berlin Street), influenced by the British post-punk and gothic rock scene and the German krautrock scene, performing songs with lyrics in German language.
-The band appeared on the various artists compilation Ventilator 202 demo top 10 in 1983 with the song "Maske" ("Masks"), and also appeared in Srđan Karanović's film Something In Between, performing the song "Achtung America" ("Attention America").
+The band appeared on the various artists compilation Ventilator 202 demo top 10 in 1983 with the song "Maske" ("Mask"), and also appeared in Srđan Karanović's film Something in Between, performing the song "Achtung America" ("Attention America").

 Ljubodrag Bubalo made a guest appearance on the Berlinen Strasse song "Maske" as the rhythm machine sequencer.
 During the same year, he had also appeared as the rhythm machine sequencer on the U Škripcu second studio album O, je!
 (Oh, Yeah!), on the track "Ples žutog lista" ("A Yellow Leaf's Dance").
 With Milan Bubalo he formed the synth-pop band Haj'mo (C'mon) which released the 1984 EP Irina (Irene) before disbanding.
 The two brothers, signed as the Bubalo Bros, appeared on the Bebi Dol nationwide hit single "Rudi" ("Roody") as drum machine programmers.

-Milan Bubalo joined the synth-pop band Laki Pingvini, with whom he released the highly successful EP Šizika (Crazy Girl), released in 1983, and the studio albums, Muzika za mlade (Youth Music), released in 1984, and Striptiz (Striptease), released in 1985, before the band disbandment in 1989.
+Milan Bubalo joined the synth-pop band Laki Pingvini, with whom he released the highly successful EP Šizika (Crazy Girl) in 1983, and the studio albums, Muzika za mlade (Youth Music), released in 1984, and Striptiz (Striptease), released in 1985, before the band disbandment in 1989.
 He had reunited with Laki Pingvini on three occasions: in 1994 at an unplugged festival organized at the Belgrade Sava Centar, as special guests at a Delča i Slkekovi concert in March 2006, and as an opening act for the Duran Duran Belgrade concert held in October of the same year.
 He had made guest appearances as the drum machine programmer on the U Škripcu second studio album O, je!, on the hit song "Siđi do reke" ("Come Down To The River"), on all the tracks of the VIA Talas only studio album Perfektan dan za banana ribe (A Perfect Day for Bananafish), and the Jakarta debut single "Amerika" ("America"), all released in 1983.

 Dejan Stanisavljević graduated from the Belgrade Faculty of Architecture.
 He worked with the band Du Du A, with which he released the 1996 album Ritual.
 He had appeared as the keyboard player on the Bebi Dol album Ruže i krv (Roses and Blood), released in 1984.
-In 1994 moved to Canada, where he worked as an Electronic Arts animator, eventually becoming technical art director.
+In 1994, he moved to Canada, where he worked as an Electronic Arts animator, eventually becoming technical art director.
 During the 2000s and early 2010s he recorded a number of dubstep songs, releasing them in digital format.

-In 2011 German record label Anna Logue Records released the 7-inch EP TV, featuring both tracks from the band's debut single, the song "Mrak" from Remek depo, as well as instrumental demo versions of the songs "TV" and "Mrak", recorded during the band's demo phase on ORWO cassettes.
+In 2011, German record label Anna Logue Records released the 7-inch EP TV, featuring both tracks from the band's debut single, the song "Mrak" from Remek depo, as well as instrumental demo versions of the songs "TV" and "Mrak", recorded during the band's demo phase on ORWO cassettes.